shipdocs/bastion-firewall/INSTALLATION.md

-# Douane Firewall - Clean Installation Guide
+# Bastion Firewall - Clean Installation Guide

 ## ✅ Package Installed Successfully

-The Douane Firewall package has been installed cleanly without breaking your internet connection!
+The Bastion Firewall package has been installed cleanly without breaking your internet connection!

 ## What Was Installed